bll123/ballroomdj-4/test-templates/tests/README.txt

 #     mqXidxN (mq 0-1 idx 0-5)
 #     paeX (pause-at-end 0-5)
 # player:
-#   status: CHK_PLAYER_STATUS
+#   CHK_PLAYER_STATUS
 #     playstate
-#       unknown stopped loading playing paused in-fadeout in-gap
+#       unknown stopped loading playing paused in-fadeout in-gap in-crossfade
 #     plistate
 #       none opening buffering playing paused stopped ended error
 #         note that these may be specific to the particular player interface.
 #         the only states that should be used in tests
-#         are playing and paused.
+#         are 'playing' and 'paused'.
 #     currvolume realvolume actualvolume
 #       actualvolume is used to test fade-in and fade-out
 #     plivolume
-#     speed playtimeplayed
-#     pauseatend repeat
+#     speed playtimeplayed pauseatend repeat currentsink
-#     currentsink
 #     prepqueuecount
 #       check the prepqueuecount can be problematical as it can take
 #       differing amounts of time to do the prep.
 #       using a artificial delay in the prep code is useful to verify
 #       the test
+#     incrossfade
+# song:
-#   song: CHK_PLAYER_SONG
+#   CHK_PLAYER_SONG
 #     p-duration p-songfn
 #   CHK_WAIT_PREP
 #     done